-Having a device that connects to the Internet and to friends and family members can make life a lot more enjoyable for everyone, especially if they haven’t been able to see people in person over the last year or so.
+Having a device that connects you to friends and family members can make life a lot more enjoyable for everyone, especially if you haven’t been able to see each other in person over the last year or so.
 However, if you’re planning to get this device for your elderly loved one, you might want to help them set it up so that it’s ready for them to use and will seamlessly fit into their life.
+Of course, if they want to use features that require internet access this will include ensuring that there is a suitable internet connection (take a look at viasat internet plans here) which you will need to organize for them too.

 To help you see how this can be done, here are three tips for setting up a device for your elderly loved one to use.